jivimberg/cs243-summary/Loops.md

 A flow graph is **reducible** if every retreating edge that flow graph is a back edge.

+The **depth** of a flow graph is the greatest number of retreating edges along any acyclic path.

 ### Finding natural loops.

 1. Compute the dominators tree